-- 9. The hearing shall be electronically recorded by the District, and shall be the only recording made.
+9. The hearing shall be electronically recorded by the District, and shall be the only recording made.
 No witness who refuses to be recorded may be permitted to give testimony.
 In the event the recording is by tape recording, the hearing panel chair shall, at the beginning of the hearing, ask each person present to identify themselves by name, and thereafter shall ask witnesses to identify themselves by name.
 Tape recording shall remain in the custody of the District at all times, unless released to a professional transcribing service.
-The student may request a copy of the tape recording. - 10.
-All testimony shall be taken under oath; the oath shall be administered by the hearing panel chair.
+The student may request a copy of the tape recording.

+10. All testimony shall be taken under oath; the oath shall be administered by the hearing panel chair.
 Written statements of witnesses under penalty of perjury shall not be used unless the witness is unavailable to testify.
-A witness who refuses to be tape recorded is not shall prepare and send to the President, a written decision.
+A witness who refuses to be tape recorded is not unavailable.

+11. Within five (5) days following the close of the hearing, the hearing panel shall prepare and send to the President, a written decision.
 The decision shall include specific factual findings regarding the accusation, and shall include specific conclusions regarding whether any specific section of the Standards of Student Conduct were violated.
 The decision shall also include a specific recommendation regarding the disciplinary action to be imposed, if any.
 The decision shall be based only on the record of the hearing, and not on matter outside of that record.
 The record consists of the original accusation, the written response, if any, of the student, and the oral and written evidence produced at the hearing.